Boosting Open Set Recognition Performance through Modulated Representation Learning: Results and Discussion

 \section{Results and Discussion}

 In this Section, we describe the benchmarks used for evaluating our method, the experiment settings followed by results and discussion.

-\textbf{Benchmarks:} We test our method on four regular OSR benchmarks: CIFAR10, CIFAR+10, CIFAR+50, and TinyImageNet.
-Moreover, we test our method on the SSBs defined on three fine-grained datasets: the Caltech-UCSD-Birds (CUB) (\citet{wah2011caltech}), FGVC-Aircraft (\citet{krause20133d}) and Stanford Cars (SCars) (\citet{maji2013fine}).
-For these benchmarks, the open set classes are divided into `Easy' and `Hard' splits by computing the semantic similarity (based on the labeled visual attributes) of each pair of classes, the details of which can be found in \cite{vaze2022openset}.
-The different difficulty level along with more training classes make these datasets harder OSR benchmarks than the regular ones.
+\textbf{Benchmarks.} Here, we present the performance with different TSs on the TinyImageNet and the SSBs.
+The SSBs are defined on three fine-grained datasets: the Caltech-UCSD-Birds (CUB) (\citet{wah2011caltech}), FGVC-Aircraft (\citet{krause20133d}) and Stanford Cars (SCars) (\citet{maji2013fine}).
+For SSBs, the open set classes are divided into `Easy' and `Hard' splits by computing the semantic similarity (based on the labeled visual attributes) of each pair of classes, the details of which can be found in \cite{vaze2022openset}.
+The different difficulty levels along with more training classes make these datasets harder OSR benchmarks than the other ones.
+Most of the OSR research does not report results on the SSBs.
+Moreover, we report the performance of our NegCosSch on the CIFAR benchmarks-- CIFAR10, CIFAR+10 and CIFAR+50-- from literature with their details in the Appendix.

-\textbf{Training Details:} We mostly follow the experiment settings and design choices from \citet{vaze2022openset}.
-For the regular benchmarks, we use a VGG32-like model and for the SSB datasets, we use a ResNet50 model pretrained on the places365 dataset\footnote{In spite of our efforts, we could not find the same pretrained model mentioned in \citet{vaze2022openset} online.
+\textbf{Training Details.} We mostly follow the experiment settings and design choices from \citet{vaze2022openset}.
+For TinyImageNet, we use a VGG32-like model and for SSBs, we use a ResNet50 model pretrained on the places365 dataset\footnote{In spite of our efforts, we could not find the same pretrained model mentioned in \citet{vaze2022openset} online.
 Therefore, we use the pretrained model from \citet{zhou2017places} trained on places365, which is completely unrelated to the SSBs.}.
+We run each experiment with 5 random seeds and report the average results.
+We also include results on a vision transformer model in Appendix \ref{sec:ViT}.